bpptkg/webobsclient/README.md

 ## Making Requests

-You need to specity `username` and `password` credentials of your WebObs access login in order to make a request.
+You need to specify `username` and `password` credentials of your WebObs access login in order to make a request.
 For example:

 ```python